ecky-l/tloona/README.txt

 ApplicationName : Tloona

 ==

 Description :
-    Tloona is an IDE for Tcl/Tk.
-Its main features are a syntax highlighted editor, a code browser and a command "REPL".
-Projects are directories with the ending .vfs, which can later be deployed via Tclkits (nevertheless all directories can be opened as projects).
-Procedures, classes etc. can be send to the integrated REPL or to another interpreter via the comm Package.
-Both of these features are very useful for dynamic development and testing.
+    Tloona is an advanced editor for Tcl/Tk.
+Main features are project management, extensive code browsing, syntax highlighting / command expansion, and a command REPL (Read/Eval/Print Loop).
+Directories with .vfs extension are threated as Projects and can be deployed as starkits or starpacks.
+Procedures, classes, namespace definitions etc. can be send to the REPL or to another interpreter for agile and dynamic development.
+Even the Tclhttpd web server can be started inside the REPL and .tml files are supported to a certain grade.
-    The project was inspired by Eclipse and Lisp/SLIME, so the graphical environment is a mixture of parts of an Eclipse IDE and the SLIME environment for Emacs.
+    The project was inspired by Eclipse and Lisp/SLIME.
-    This makes it a very good fit for the development of small to large Tcl/Tk applications, desktop and web.
-Nevertheless it is also useful for tiny administration scripts.

-    Tloona runs with ActiveTcl 8.4 or 8.5 (http://www.activestate.com/activetcl).
-    The dependencies can be installed via teacup, which can be done with the script "install_dependencies.tcl" in the main directory of Tloona.
-Then click on "main.tcl" to run the program.
+    Tloona is deployed as a starkit and works with ActiveTcl 8.5 or Tclkit 8.5, on Windows and Mac OSX out of the box.
+It should also work on Linux with a decent ActiveTcl 8.5 installation, but binary dependencies are not included in the starkit (due to the fact that the author is not in the mood to test another platform)

 ==

-Release 1.5 : Date 2015/03/07 :
+Release 1.5.0 : Date 2015/03/07 :
+ * Does _not_ run with latest versions of Tcl 8.6 (due to Itcl/Itk bugs)
+ * Updated Description and Release Notes
+ * Polishing and bug fixing
  * Enhanced snit parser and code completion feature
+ * Included tcl package and lib dependencies for Mac OSX and Win32 in the starkit
  * Move to git
  * changed version handling.
 A global variable tloona_version is set to the slave interpreter.
-The version is read from this file
+The version is read from this file ==
- * included sdx.
-Deployment of starkit/starpack files is much easier now and includes versioning
-==

 Release 1.4.2 : Date 2013/08/01 :